Balinese

 - Housing And Living Arrangements

-- Traditional Balinese homes are compounds shared by extended families, reflecting communal living and cultural values.
+- Traditional compounds house extended families, promoting communal living and shared responsibilities.

 - Nutrition And Dietary Norms